Birding Ireland

 Birds Ireland A to Z

-Over the last few years there have been some very unusual sightings of rare birds in Ireland.
-A Black-winged Pratincole caused great excitement in July 2023 when it spent m0st of the month at Lough Swilly in County Donegal.
-An Egyptian Vulture turned up in July 2021 in, also in County Donegal and was subsequently seen in Wicklow and Mayo.
-A Least Tern visited Portrane in Dublin in June which attracted large numbers of birders as this was the first time that one had been recorded in Ireland.
-It is unlikely that it would have spent time there but for the great work done by Birdwatch Ireland in establishing a “Little Tern” colony in Portrane.
-This was managed by Tom Kavanagh and a crew of volunteers.
+Over the last few years there have been some very unusual sightings of rare birds in here.
+For example, a Black-winged Pratincole caused great excitement in July 2023 when it spent most of the month at Lough Swilly in County Donegal.
+An Egyptian Vulture turned up in July 2021 in the same location and was subsequently seen in Wicklow and Mayo.

+The gallery below contains my own photographs of the birds of Ireland.
+They are listed in alphabetical order.
+The list will keep growing as I visit more locations during 2024.
+You may see some photographs that I have taken abroad, but these are only of birds that can also be seen Ireland!
 I hope this helps you to identify birds you see in your garden, or when you are out walking.
-If you want more information about the different birding locations in Ireland and where the photographs were taken, click here: Bird Watching Locations Ireland
+If you want more information about the different birding locations in Ireland, and where the photographs were taken, please click here: Bird Watching Locations Ireland